AlexandraBokancha/ft_irc/docs/IRC.md

 ## CHANNEL
 A channel is a group of one or more client chatting within eachother

 ### CHANNEL RULES
 - The channel is created implicitly when the first client JOIN it.
+And it ceases to exist when the last client leaves it

+- If the channel doesn't exist, the channel is created and the creating user becomes a **channel operator**

 - Channel naming :
     - The Channel name must begin with a '&' or '#' character
-    - It may be of a length of 200 character (190 character im my testing)
+    - It may be of a length of 200 character (190 character in my testing)
-    - Cannot contain <Ctrl+G> or coma ','
+    - Cannot contain any spaces (' '), <Ctrl+G> or coma ','

 ## MESSAGES
 - Each messages id composed as follow